-The creation of the Mint-Mission Conservation District advances the basic principles of the Downtown Plan and reinforces the unique sense of place provided by the Conservation District.
-The designation would preserve areas of historic, architectural or aesthetic value by recognizing their cultural and historical value and providing mechanisms for review of proposed alterations as well as incentives for property owners to maintain and preserve their buildings.
-The designation will require that the Planning Department and/or the Historic Preservation Commission review proposed work that may have an impact on character-defining features.
+The creation of the Mint-Mission Conservation District advances the basic principles of the Downtown Plan and reinforces the unique sense of place provided by the conservation district.
+The designation would preserve areas of historic, architectural or aesthetic value by recognizing their cultural and historical value and providing mechanisms for review of proposed alterations and new construction by the Planning Department and/or the Historic Preservation Commission, as well as incentives for property owners to maintain and preserve their buildings.